 - Features – do you know for sure what your medical app features are?
 Which are essential and which nice-to-have?
 The feature structure and complexity influence the development time and the number of developers needed.

-- Duration – depending on how complex your medical software is, the time to develop, test, and adjust it will influence, mostly, the human resources cost.
+- Duration – depending on your medical software’s complexity, the time to develop, test, and adjust it will mostly influence the cost of human resources.